Exponential ergodicity for Markov processes with random switching: Introduction

-for every $\mathbf{y}_0 = (y_0,j_0) \in \mathbf{E}$, where the distance $\mathbf{d}$, on $\mathbf{E}$, is defined in \eqref{eq:dgras}, $x_0$ is as in Assumption~\ref{hypo:Curv} and $q\in (0,1]$. \end{theo} With this result, we not only recover \cite[Theorem~1.15]{MLMZ-Quant}, but we extend it significantly.
+With this result, we not only recover \cite{MLMZ-Quant}, Theorem~1.15, but we extend it significantly.
 In our case, the underlying dynamics are not necessarily deterministic and do not need to be strictly contracting in a Wasserstein distance.
 One drawback is that the constants $\lambda$ and $C$ are much less explicit.
 This theorem is a direct consequence of the more general Theorem~\ref{th:W-noncst2} below.
-These two theorems are our main result and, contrary to the previous theorem, it seems that they cannot be deduced directly from the approach of \cite{MLMZ-Quant}.
+These two theorems are our main results and, contrary to Theorem~\ref{th:W-cst}, it seems that they cannot be deduced directly from the approach of \cite{MLMZ-Quant}.